The Epistemic Planning Domain Definition Language: Official Guideline: Semantics of epddl

 The section is structured as follows.
-Section~\ref{sec:semantics-formulas} defines a translation of \textsc{epddl} agents, predicates and formulas to their respective logical counterparts.
-Section~\ref{sec:semantics-init-goal} determines the initial state and the goal formula of the planning task.
-Section~\ref{sec:semantics-actions} specifies the set of abstract actions induced by the \textsc{epddl} specification.
+Section~\ref{sec:semantics-formulas} defines a translation of \textsc{epddl} agents, agent groups, predicates and formulas to their respective logical counterparts.
+Section~\ref{sec:semantics-init-goal} determines the initial state $s_0$ and the goal formula $\phi_g$ of the planning task.
+Finally, Section~\ref{sec:semantics-actions} specifies the set $\actionSet$ of abstract actions of $T$.